vankiaio/vktjs/README.md

 ⚠️ ***Important!
-We recently released a major breaking rewrite for eosjs.
+We recently released a major breaking rewrite for vktjs.
 Be sure to lock your dependencies.*** ⚠️

-If you are looking for the the previous version of `eosjs` you can [find it here](https://github.com/EOSIO/eosjs/tree/v16.0.9).
+If you are looking for the the previous version of `vktjs` you can [find it here](https://github.com/vankiaio/vktjs/tree/v16.0.9).

-# eosjs
+# vktjs

 Javascript API for integration with EOSIO-based blockchains using [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).